-H3.2 The extent of post-1800 woodland is relatively large in this character area.
-In between are some extensive tracts of species-rich unimproved chalk grassland, for example at Amberley Mount to Sullington Hill SSSI and Chanctonbury Hill SSSI (Chanctonbury hillfort is located on the adjacent Arun to Adur Open Downland
+I.39 The extent of post-1800 woodland (much of which is semi-natural ancient woodland) is relatively large in this character area.
+In between are some extensive tracts of species-rich unimproved chalk grassland (a BAP Priority Habitat), for example at Amberley Mount to Sullington Hill SSSI and Chanctonbury Hill SSSI (Chanctonbury hillfort is located on the adjacent Arun to Adur Open Downland character area).
+As well as supporting diverse plant assemblages, these chalk grasslands also support ecologically notable woody scrub communities, including juniper scrub (a UK BAP priority species), and important populations of invertebrates.

-- character area).
-As well as supporting diverse plant assemblages, these chalk grasslands also support ecologically notable woody scrub communities, including juniper scrub (a UK BAP species), and important populations of invertebrates. - H3.3 Typical of the landscape type is the collection of abandoned chalk quarries on the scarp face, which reveal the exploitation of chalk in the past to produce lime for fertilising the acidic soils of the farmland of the Low Weald to the north. - H3.4 This section of scarp is particularly tranquil due to the relatively low density of public rights of way.
+- I.40 Typical of the landscape type is the collection of abandoned chalk quarries on the scarp face, which reveal the exploitation of chalk in the past to produce lime for fertilising the acidic soils of the farmland of the Low Weald to the north. - I.41 This section of scarp is particularly tranquil due to the relatively low density of public rights of way.
 However, open access land at Amberley Mount and Chantry Hill, and Sullington Hill, allow public access.
 There are panoramic views from these areas across the scarp footslopes to the Low Weald to the north.